thumbliner/thumbliner/bio.md

 Glad to have you!
 Look around, please judge, and share your picks.<br>

-Also, all silly questions are welcome.<br>
+All silly questions are welcome.<br>

 cast [at] thumbliner [dot] com